You cast the perfect actor.

 - Freelancer vs. Employee in Filmmaking →

-Want More Like This?
+Want More Information?

 Visit the Creator Vault for a lawyer-built resources including clause banks and other indie filmmaker tools.